 Moving house is a stressful enough time when there’s only the family involved, but once pets get thrown into the mix, it’s a whole other kettle of fish, so to speak.
 It can be a really stressful time for both cats and dogs – they’re usually creatures of habit who find comfort in routine and the same surroundings.
-Moving house with pets is all about keeping it as stress-free as possible for them, and helping them to settle into their new home without too much stress.
+Moving house with pets is all about keeping it as stress-free as possible for them — and you, as Realty Management Associates point out, and helping them to settle into their new home without too much stress.

 Keep them calm in transit